Private Water Supply

 The EPA has published extensive information for householders on protecting private wells, including an online tool for assessing whether your well is at risk.
 The EPA also provide “Advice for Private Well Owners Affected by Flooding”

-The Department of the Environment, Community & Local Government has also published a leaflet outlining the risk to your well water being affected by your septic tank (see leaflet below).
+The Department of Housing, Local Government and Heritage has also published a leaflet outlining the risk to your well water being affected by your septic tank (see leaflet below).

 For information on

 - Where to get your water supply tested and what parameters to test for

 You can find out more about this by calling or emailing Monaghan County Council Environment and Water Services using the contact details below:

 If your water supply is from a private source i.e. borehole or river, and supplies over 50 persons on average or has a commercial or public interest this is a deemed a Private Regulated Water Supply.
 All private regulated water supplies must be registered with Monaghan County Council.

 Monaghan County Council has a duty under the European Union (Drinking Water) Regulations 2014 to monitor the quality of private regulated drinking water supplies within the county.
 Monitoring of water supplies at consumer taps in the county is carried out by Monaghan County Council.
 We then provide the reports from our tests to the Environmental Protection Agency who assess and publish their own reports on the drinking water quality.

 In the case of private regulated water supplies, Monaghan County Council is the supervisory authority.
 They have the same role that the EPA has for public supplies.
 If a private regulated water supply falls below the Drinking Water Regulations standards, the local authority notifies the owner of the scheme.
 The owner must submit an action programme to the local authority which will address the problem within a certain timescale.
 The local authority has legal enforcement powers if appropriate action is not taken.

 For all regulated private water supplies, the HSE is informed if there is a potential danger to human health and agrees remedial actions with the local authority for the protection of public health.